This post may contain affiliate links

 The Best Vegan Detroit-Style Pizza – You’ve most likely heard of Chicago-style, otherwise known as Neapolitan pizza.
 But, odds are you’ve never heard of Detroit-style pizza, and believe me when I say it’s worth testing.

 The dough is tender-yet-chewy and very crunchy, with sauce and melty vegan cheese on top.
 This vegan Detroit-style pizza is simple to make and ideal for beginners.
 In addition, it’s a no-knead pizza, so no extra equipment is required; truly, how awesome is that?

 Although Pizza Hut has released a vegetarian version of Detroit-Style Pizza, the Vegan version is still unavailable.
 No worries, I’ve got you covered.

-I love pizza and I love carbs, so be sure to check this amazing Vegan Lasagna Recipe!
+I love pizza, and I love carbs, so be sure to check out this amazing Vegan Lasagna Recipe!

 What exactly is a Detroit-style pizza?

 When you picture pizza, you immediately think of perfectly round slices.
 Detroit-style pizza, on the other hand, is considerably different and even easier to create.
 Here’s what goes into making a Detroit-style pizza:

 - Thick, tender-yet-chewy crust with a highly crisp exterior.
 Almost like focaccia!

 - Rectangular form.
 They are often baked in a rectangular pan.

 - First, the cheese, then the tomato sauce.
 In between the sauce and the dough, the cheese functions as a buffer.